Improving Compound Activity Classification via Deep Transfer and Representation Learning: Introduction

 Drug discovery is a time consuming and expensive process~\cite{dickson2009cost} -- it takes at least 10 years and at least \$1 billion to fully develop a drug~\cite{DiMasi2003}.
 During the initial stages of this process, promising drug candidates are identified by screening large library of chemical compounds, and are then further investigated for specific properties.
 In order to speed up this process, computational approaches~\cite{Terstappen2001, Sliwoski2014} have been adopted, particularly for identifying potential drug candidates during the initial stages of the drug discovery.
 Computational approaches explore a much larger space of chemical compounds to predict their physio-chemical properties and/or biological activities towards the target.
 In this paper, we consider the problem of compound bioactivity classification, where a compound is classified as active or inactive based on whether that compound binds to the protein target.
 Biological activities of compounds are initially examined in a bioassay by measuring their binding affinities or dissociation constants toward the target.
 Significant research~\cite{Hansch1962, Debnath1991, SupertiFurga1995} have established the relationship between the chemical structures and biological activities of compounds, also known as Structure-Activity relationships (SAR)~\cite{Hansch1962}.
 Several computational approaches~\cite{Dudek2006} have been developed to model SAR and to predict compound bioactivities from their 2D/3D structures.
 However, most popular approaches such as deep neural networks require large amounts of labeled data for effective SAR modeling.
 Thus, limited availability of bioassay data for specific targets still pose a major challenge in effective SAR modeling~\cite{Imrie2018}.

 Over the years, several methods~\cite{Ning2009, Liu2017Multi, Liu2017Diff} aimed to improve SAR predictions for specific targets by leveraging activity information from related targets.
-These methods consider targets to be related, based on the principles from chemogenomics~\cite{Murcko2001, Kubinyi2005, Harris2006, Klabunde2007}.
-The key principle behind these methods is that target proteins belonging to the same protein family bind to structurally similar compounds.
+These methods consider targets to be related, based on the principles from chemogenomics~\cite{Murcko2001, Kubinyi2005, Harris2006, Klabunde2007}. \emph{The key principle behind these methods is that similar proteins tend to bind to structurally similar compounds.} In this work, we consider proteins belonging to the same protein family to be similar.
 Thus, leveraging compound activity information from bioassays corresponding to a set of proteins from the same protein family (e.g., G-coupled protein receptors, kinases, peptidases, etc) collectively might better inform the SAR model than the individual bioassays.
-These methods, however, differ in how they represent target proteins (e.g., protein structures, amino-acid sequences, binding-site descriptors, etc.), how they represent compounds (e.g., fingerprints, descriptors, etc.), and how they train the models (e.g., random forests, support vector machines, etc.).
-However, these existing methods are instance-based transfer learning methods~\cite{Pan2010}.
+In essence, transfer learning can enable better SAR modeling by leveraging information from such related bioassays.
+However, existing methods are instance-based transfer learning methods~\cite{Pan2010}.
 They select a subset of data from related bioassays, and then augment the training data for the target task with the selected subset.
 Existing deep transfer learning based methods~\cite{Cai2020} for SAR modeling are either parameter-based (such as finetuning), or feature-based; out of which parameter-based methods are more popular.
 However, such methods can lead to overfitting and negative transfer~\cite{Pan2010}, especially when the targets are not related.
 In this regard, we believe that feature-based methods are better in that they can learn the similarity/relatedness between the targets in the latent space in a data-driven manner.